 Le Fornaci is widely available in the UK, including Roberts & Speight (2019) £13.99, and Valvona & Crolla (2019) £15.99.
 The 2020 vintage will be available in the UK soon.
 Meanwhile, 2019 has the benefit of an extra year’s age.

 Le Fornaci now also makes two other wines, so there’s more yet to come.

 The first of these is a premium rosé, already sold out.
 It’s 12.5% and a blend of 90% Turbiana white from Le Fornaci plus 10% Rondinella red from a Tommasi vineyard near Peschiera.
 Under the rules, this can’t be a Lugana DOC, so it’s a Vino Rosato.

 The release of Tommasi’s Lugana Riserva DOC 2018 is in September 2021 and promises to be pretty unique as it’ll be their first one.
 It’s a hand-picked selection of the best Turbiana, only from the youngest Sirmione vineyard; hence it has more power and structure at 13.5%.
 25% of it ages for 18 months in 500-litre French oak.
 The remaining 75% ages 18 months in stainless steel.
-After blending, it’s given another six months bottle age.
+After blending, it’s given another six months of bottle age.
 With only 3,327 bottles made, this wine will represent the pinnacle of Le Fornaci.
-I hope to report back on this wine this autumn!

 Tommasi Family Estates